vsm34/cs336-Buy-Me-Auction-Project/README.md

 # BuyMe Project Important Notes and Credentials
 - Make sure to update your mysql credentials in the DBConnection.java file to connect to databse.
+- link for demo:

 # End_User_Credentials (Buyer/Seller Login)